adobe/aepsdk-core-ios/Documentation/GettingStarted.md

  MobileCore.registerExtensions([Lifecycle.self, Identity.self, Signal.self], {
- // Use the App id assigned to this application via Adobe Launch MobileCore.configureWith(appId: "appId") if application.applicationState != .background {
+ // Use the App id assigned to this application via Adobe Launch MobileCore.configureWith(appId: "appId")
-  // Only start lifecycle if the application is not in the background MobileCore.lifecycleStart(additionalContextData: ["contextDataKey": "contextDataVal"]) }

  })
  return true